 8 a.m.
 Daily

-Experience Portland’s gardens in a deeper way on a bike tour that will delve into garden design as it’s meant to access your higher self and touch all your senses — including your sense of spiritual connectedness.
+Experience Portland’s gardens in a deeper way on a bike tour that will delve into garden design as it is meant to access your higher self and touch all your senses — including your sense of spiritual connectedness.
 Our about five-hour tour includes admission to the Lan Su Chinese Garden and the Japanese Garden, guided meditations, and visits our guide’s favorite downtown meditative gardens and places.
-About eight miles of biking and one considerable uphill climb.
-Light rail option to avoid climb available.
+The tour is meant as a philosophical and historical approach to the garden as it is used in urban spaces, but one with a significant sense of delight in the encounter.
+Eight to 12 miles of biking and an option for an uphill climb (with a sweet transit workaround if that’s not your thing).

-Meet in inner NW Portland.
-Bikes, helmets and garden admission provided.
+Meet in inner SE Portland.
+Bikes, helmets, snacks and garden admission provided.

 Beyond Voodoo Doughnut Bike Tour — $50*